dhairs/College-Notes/Spring 2024 Semester/Statistics and Probability/Variables.md

 ## What is a Random Variable

-A random variable is a variable defined in the context of a random [](Overview,%20Definitions,%20and%20Axioms%20of%20Probability.md#What%20is%20an%20Experiment%20and%20Event|experiment).
+A random variable is a variable defined in the context of a random [[Overview, Definitions, and Axioms of Probability.md#What is an Experiment and Event|experiment]].

 ## Numerical Variable